AppAmbit/appambit-sdk-android/README.md

 # AppAmbit Android SDK

 **Track.
 Debug.
 Distribute.**
-**AppAmbit: track, debug, and distribute your apps in one dashboard.**
+**AppAmbit: track, debug, and distribute your apps from one dashboard.**

 The AppAmbit Android SDK adds lightweight analytics, event tracking, logs, crash reporting, and release distribution hooks to your Android apps.
 It is designed for simple setup, low overhead, and production-ready defaults.